mushrath007/angularjs-q-a/README.md

     ```
     As per the above code, the inner function(greetingInfo) has access to the variables in the outer function scope(Welcome) even after outer function has returned.

+Side effect of Closure - (reference to the outer scope is stored -> causing issues while looping) IIFE(can be written for side effect of closure)
     **[⬆ Back to Top](#table-of-contents)**

 28. ### What are modules?